 The Framework represents the lessons learned by AWS’ solution architects and partners ─ like ClearScale ─ over many years of creating secure, high-performing, resilient, and efficient architectures across virtually all business verticals and use cases.
 AWS’ solution architects and partners discovered what worked ─ when, where, and why, as well as what didn’t work.
 The result: a collection of best practices for designing and operating reliable, secure, efficient, and cost-effective workloads in the cloud that now represent a widely accepted cloud deployment methodology.

-What is the AWS Well-Architected Framework?
+About the AWS Well-Architected Framework

 The Framework provides a consistent approach for evaluating cloud architectures against the qualities expected from modern cloud-based systems.
 The idea, in simple terms, is to answer a few foundational questions to assess how specific cloud operations and architectures compare to best practices, and then identify areas where improvements can be made to better align with those best practices.
 Doing so is more likely to lead to a successful cloud deployment.